zephyrproject-rtos/zephyr/doc/glossary.rst

       The set of Zephyr-supplied files that implement the Zephyr kernel, including its core services, device drivers, network stack, and so on.

+   west
+      A multi-repo meta-tool developed for the Zephyr project.
+See :ref:`west`.

+   west installation
+      A directory on your system with a :file:`.west` subdirectory and a :term:`west manifest repository`.
+You clone the Zephyr source code onto your system by creating a west installation using the ``west init`` command.
+See :ref:`west-multi-repo`.

+   west manifest
+      A YAML file named :file:`west.yml` which describes projects, or the Git repositories which make up a :term:`west installation`, along with additional metadata.
+See :ref:`west-multi-repo` for general information and :ref:`west-manifests` for details.

+   west manifest repository
+      The Git repository in a :term:`west installation` which contains the :term:`west manifest`.
+Its location is given by the :ref:`manifest.path configuration option <west-config-index>`.
+See :ref:`west-multi-repo`.

    XIP
       (eXecute In Place) a method of executing programs directly from long term storage rather than copying it into RAM, saving writable memory for